 In Groundhog Day, Phil Connors escapes the time loop only when certain conditions are met.
 We assume this…it’s never stated why he finally moves on to the next day.
 However, the repeating day motif is not new to this movie, and in each instance, time resets indefinitely until the protagonist finds a way out._

 That makes it really fun each year.
-We get to watch of something with a distinct “Groundhog Day theme” every year on February 2nd.
+We get to watch something with a distinct “Groundhog Day theme” every year on February 2nd.
+Now you can too.

 Do you need quality essays for a college class?
 Try EssayHub.